July 14, 2022

 Loading and unloading of goods using new technologies

 By definition, loading is the act of placing goods in the cargo space.
-It can be carried out by a storekeeper or driver, traditionally using, e.g. a forklift truck, or, especially in the case of large quantities of loads, modern systems and technologies.
+Loading and unloading of goods is an integral part of the transportation process.
+It can be carried out by a warehouseman or driver, in the traditional way using, for example, a forklift, or, especially in the case of large quantities of cargo, using modern systems and technologies.

 No matter which tool is chosen, the loading process must be designed to consume as little time as possible.
 Its efficiency has a direct impact on the waiting time of vehicles standing under the ramp and, consequently, on the smooth flow of the supply chain.
 Without proper organisation, even the most advanced technology may not deliver the expected benefits.